upjectory/vinyl-collection-app/GETTING_STARTED.md

   ```

 ## Tips & Troubleshooting
-- **Artwork URLs**:
-  - Use direct links to image files
-  - Ensure images are publicly accessible
-  - PNG or JPG formats work best

 - **Spotify Links**:
   - Right-click an album on Spotify
   - Select "Share"
   - Choose "Copy Song/Album Link"

 - **Common Pitfalls**:
+  - Arist and Album names need to be exact and accurate (!!!)
   - Ensure all required columns are filled
   - Double-check your CSV link is publicly accessible
-  - Verify image URLs are valid and direct
+  - Verify any custom image URLs are valid and direct

 ## Troubleshooting Self-Hosting 🛠️
 - Ensure all file paths are correct
 - Check browser console for any JavaScript errors
 - Verify Google Sheets CSV link is publicly accessible
 - Make sure your hosting environment supports static sites

-## Performance Tips 🚀
-- Use a CDN for faster global access
-- Optimize artwork image sizes
-- Consider caching strategies for Google Sheets data

 ## Customization
 - Edit `css/styles.css` to change the look and feel